 GERD affects people differently and involves symptoms which vary from mild to moderate or severe.
 Mild sufferers may experience occasional bouts of heartburn.
-More severe patients can experience heartburn daily.
-Other patients never experience heartburn, but may have symptoms such as asthma, chronic cough, hoarseness, or chest pain due to persistent reflux.
+Patients with more severe reflux can experience heartburn daily.
+Other patients never experience heartburn but may have symptoms such as asthma, chronic cough, hoarseness, or chest pain due to persistent reflux.

 Acid reflux, commonly experienced as heartburn or regurgitation, occurs when stomach fluids back up, or reflux, into the esophagus, exposing it to gastric acid and other contents.
 While occasional reflux is normal, for some it can be frequent and severe enough to impact daily life.

-It is estimated that pain and discomfort from acid reflux impacts over 80 million people at least once per month in the U.S. alone.
+Researchers estimate that pain and discomfort from acid reflux impacts up to 60 percent of the U.S. population every year.
 GERD can impact a patient’s life in some of the following ways:

 - Persistent Typical and Atypical Symptoms: May result in heartburn, chest pain, sore throat and other symptoms despite medication.